 Stomach (or gastric) ulcers are sores on the lining of the stomach.
 However, stomach ulcers may also occur in the duodenum, the first part of the small intestine that connects to the stomach.
 Both gastric and duodenal ulcers are considered peptic ulcers and require treatment.

-The gastric mucosa is regenerative, but smoking, infection, or overdose of certain drugs can affect its regeneration and repair mechanisms or cause it to become ruptured or damaged, allowing ulcers to develop.
+The gastric mucosa is regenerative, but smoking, infection, or prolong usage of certain drugs can affect its regeneration and repair mechanisms or cause it to become damaged or ruptured, allowing ulcers to develop.
 The main causes of stomach ulcers include:

-Long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs): use of ibuprofen or aspirin over long periods of time or in large doses may damage the regenerative function of the gastric mucosa and cause gastric ulcers or even kidney failure.
+Long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs): use of ibuprofen, aspirin or similar group of medications over long periods of time or in large doses may damage the regenerative function of the gastric mucosa and cause gastric ulcers or even kidney failure.

-Gastric/pancreatic cancer: gastric cancer may lead to development of gastric ulcers.
-Meanwhile, pancreatic Neuroendocrine tumor can releases hormones that facilitate the secretion of acid in the stomach, which can also lead to gastric ulcers.
+Gastric/pancreatic cancer: gastric cancer may lead to the development of gastric ulcers.
+Meanwhile, pancreatic Neuroendocrine tumor can release hormones that facilitate the secretion of acid in the stomach, which can also lead to gastric ulcers.

 The most common symptom is burning pain in the stomach, though not all patients experience pain.
 Some patients seek medical assistance due to bleeding from the stomach and duodenum, which causes stool to become black or tarry, while others may experience stomach pain when they have an empty stomach, or symptoms such as indigestion, appetite changes, heartburn, nausea, etc.